virtualserverguy/thevsg.co/index.md

 ### Key Features

-- **Smart Tracking** - Easily log your fuel purchases and consumption
+- **Smart Tracking** - Easily log your consumption
-- **iOS Native** - Built specifically for iPhone with a clean, intuitive interface
-- **Data Insights** - Track your fuel efficiency over time
+- **Data Insights** - Track your fuel consumption over time to hit your endurance goals
-- **Quick Entry** - Log your fill-ups in seconds

 ### Get FuelFlow

-Available now on the App Store for iOS devices.
+Available soon on the App Store for iOS devices and Google Play store for Android devices.

 ---

-*FuelFlow - Track smarter, drive better.*
+*FuelFlow - Track smarter, perform better.*